glitchub/cryptool/README.md

-Wrapper script for openssl RSA operations, supporting the following functions:
+Wrapper script for various OpenSSL RSA operations.

 Usage:

-    cryptool [-v] sign from[.p from.s] < unsignedtext > signedtext
+    cryptool [opts] sign [-y] from[.p [from.s|label]] < plaintext > signedtext
+    cryptool [opts] sign -d [-y] from[.s]|label < plaintext > signature.dat

-        Sign the input on stdin with the sender's key pair, and output as obfuscated result.
+        In the first form, sign the input with the sender's key pair, and output PKCS7 signedtext.

+        In the second form, sign the input with sender's secret key, and output the detached signature file.

+            -y - use the labeled secret key in yubihsm2

-    cryptool [-v] verify from[.p] [signer[.p]] < signedtext > unsignedtext
+    cryptool [opts] verify from[.p] [signer[.p]] < signedtext > plaintext
+    cryptool [opts] verify -d signature.dat from[.p] [signer[.p]] < plaintext

+        In the first form, verify PKCS7 signedtext with the sender's public key and output the original plaintext.

-        Verify the signature of signed data on stdin with the sender's public key and output the original unsigned input.
-If the sender's key is signed, then must also provide the signer's public key.
+        In the second form, decrypt the signature file with sender's public key and verify it is correct for the input plaintext.

+        If the sender's public key is signed, then must also provide the signer's public key.

-    cryptool [-v] encrypt to[.p] < plaintext > ciphertext
+    cryptool [opts] encrypt to[.p] < plaintext > ciphertext

-        Encrypt the input on stdin with recipient's public key, output the encrypted result.
+        Encrypt the plaintext input with recipient's public key, output the PKCS7 ciphertext.

-    cryptool [-v] decrypt to[.s] < ciphertext > plaintext
+    cryptool [opts] decrypt [-y] to[.s]|label < ciphertext > plaintext

-        Decrypt the input with the recipient's private key, output the original unencrypted input.
+        Decrypt the PKCS7 ciphertest with the recipient's secret key, output the original plaintext.

+            -y - use the labeled secret key in yubihsm2

-    cryptool [-v] generate [-n bits] [-i 'info text'] [-s secret.s] keyname [signer[.p signer.s]]
+    cryptool [opts] generate [-n bits] [-i 'info text'] [-s secret.s] keyname [signer[.p signer.s]]

         Create new keyname.s and keyname.p.
 If a signer keypair is provided then the public key will be signed.

             -n bits - specify number of key bits, default is 4096

             -i 'info text' - arbitrary text that will appear in the key files, for documentary purposes.

             -s secret.s - Clone the specified secret key rather than generating a new one.
-This allows creation of new public certificates for existing secret keys.
+This allows existing secret keys to be renamed, etc.

             -d days - number of days that the certificate is valid from time of creation.
 Default is that the certificate is valid for the entire